moliver28/research-handbook/content/handbook/product/ux/jobs-to-be-done/outcome-driven-innovation-pilot/evaluation-methods.md

 #### Process & Survey Design

->⚠️ Before conducting an Outcome survey, your team must _define the Job Performers, theirs Jobs, the process they follow to accomplish those Jobs through a Job Map, and use all of that to draft Outcome statements_ in your Domain.

 You will find everything you need to get started in the [Qualtrics template](https://gitlab.eu.qualtrics.com/survey-builder/LS_2l5ektxWK1wFRuC/edit?ContextLibraryID=GR_6ziMa2ooJx4Y6SF).
 (Library/UX Research & Product/Templates/Opportunity Score Template)